nielsenjared/nielsenjared.github.io/content/blog/javascript-array-data-structure/index.md

 ## Creating Arrays

 There are several approaches available for creating arrays.
-The first is array declaration:
+The first is array declaration with literals:

 ### Array Declaration
 ```js